-To prepare your house to be photographed for the best quality photos:
+To prepare your home to look its best in high quality photos:

 1. Remove clutter, knickknacks and personal collections from your space.